knerush/timelineFeed/README.md

-project uses pods, pleasse use TimelineFeed.xcworkspace to run and compile the project
+project uses pods, please use TimelineFeed.xcworkspace to run and compile the project